paulmillr/noble-secp256k1/README.md

 // - Sigs with extra entropy would have different `r` / `s`, which means they
 //   would still be valid, but may break some test vectors if you're cross-testing against other libs const sigE = await sign(msgHash, privKey, { extraEntropy: true });

-// ^ The function is async because we're utilizing built-in HMAC API to not rely on dependencies.
-// signSync is disabled by default.
-To enable it, pass a hmac calculator function import { hmac } from '@noble/hashes/hmac';
-import { sha256 } from '@noble/hashes/sha256';
-// should be `key: Uint8Array, ...messages: Uint8Array[]) => Uint8Array`
-secp.utils.hmacSha256Sync = (key, ...msgs) => hmac(sha256, key, secp256k1.utils.concatBytes(...msgs))
-secp.signSync(msgHash, privKey); // Can be used now
 ```

 ##### `verify(signature, msgHash, publicKey)`